30184 - RISK MANAGEMENT WITH DERIVATIVES

 Lezioni della classe erogate in presenza

-To feel at ease with this course, students should be familiar with basic concepts such as Integral calculus, Probability and Financial calculus required to understand plain economic and financial models.
+Students should attend first Applied Math and Statistic courses and should be familiar with basic concepts such as Integral calculus, Probability and Financial calculus required to understand plain economic and financial models.

 The course focuses on the following main derivatives instruments: